Part-time: Three years for MSc, two years for PGDip

 Clinical Oral Surgery (20 credits)

 This module introduces the necessary practical skills required for safe oral surgical treatment within a primary dental care environment.

 The module seeks to develop your ability to locate, select and interpret information from a wide variety of published sources related to dentistry and oral health, and to critically evaluate the strengths and weaknesses of the dental literature using objective methodologies.

-The dissertation will form a major component in the final year of the Masters programme.
+The Research Project will form a major component in the final year of the Masters programme.
 You will be expected to take responsibility for designing, conducting and analysing the results of a substantial investigation, which will make a contribution to the discipline under scrutiny.
-You will be encouraged to adopt a balanced perspective in the treatment process as they analyse the research material.
+You will be encouraged to adopt a balanced perspective as you analyse the research material.
 The project will be written up in the agreed Masters degree format.
 You will also be encouraged to write a short article suitable for submission for presentation at appropriate conference and where possible for publication in a specialty related journal.
 This will provide you with an opportunity to develop a professional writing style and to achieve publication.

-The MSc and PG Diploma both carry 60 clinical and 30 “others” credits towards the FGDP Career Pathway.
-The course will also provide you with over 200 hours of verifiable CPD.
+The course will also provide you with over 200 hours of verifiable CPD

 Please contact Course Enquiries with any queries regarding postgraduate study and research.

 Our MSc/PGDip Oral Surgery programme provides the busy General Dental Practitioner with a part-time educational route to acquire the skills and knowledge required of a Dentist with Special Interest (DwiSI).
 This programme focuses on contemporary practice, teaching evidence-based principles and systems to ensure an optimal outcome for the patient and practitioner.